Aviral-3/Iris_Eyefit/README.md

     flutter run
     ```

-> Ensure you have Flutter and Dart SDK set up on your machine.
-Refer to the official [Flutter documentation](https://flutter.dev/docs/get-started/install) for installation guidance.
+> Note: Ensure Flutter and Dart SDK are installed on your machine.
+Check the [official Flutter documentation](https://flutter.dev/docs/get-started/install) for guidance.

 ## Contributions ✨
-Feel free to submit issues and enhancement requests.
-We'd love to see your contributions to BookWise!
+We welcome contributions of all kinds!
+From bug reports to feature suggestions, and from documentation to code, every contribution helps make EyeFit Iris even better.

 ## License 📝
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is under the MIT License.
+Refer to the [LICENSE.md](LICENSE.md) file for more details.

 ---

-If you enjoy using BookWise or if it helped you in your journey, give it a star ⭐!
-It means a lot!
+**Your eyes are windows to the world.** With EyeFit Iris, ensure they're always in the best condition.
+Show your support by giving this project a star ⭐ and sharing with your network!